Vasily Vereshchagin – Journey through India

 Vereshchagin traveled to India and Tibet in 1873 and again to India in 1884 to gather ethnographic materials that he used to create a series of studies devoted to the Indian subcontinent.
-He embarked on this journey with his wife that commenced at Saint Petersburg, through Constantinople, Egypt and the Himalayas and concluded in India and Tibet.
+He embarked on this journey with his wife that commenced at Saint Petersburg, through Constantinople, Egypt, and the Himalayas, and concluded in India and Tibet.
 The perilous route often necessitated difficult journeys on the backs of horses and camels and sometimes even on foot.

 He extensively toured the Himalayan region where he spent months sketching the mountainous terrain.
 The couple once attempted to ascend the Dzongri peak in West Sikkim, which is at an altitude of 13,123 feet.
 Unfortunately, it was the month of January and the couple nearly froze to death in the ice and snow and were unable to complete the difficult trek.

 In addition to the bitter, sub-zero temperatures, Vereshchagin encountered dangerous wild animals, survived near-drowning, and even contracted malaria in the tropical heat, but his enthusiasm did not wane.
-In India, Vereshchagin saw the incredible natural landscape and rich cultural heritage of an ancient people, as well as their plight at the hands of the British colonialists.
+In India, Vereshchagin saw the incredible natural landscape and rich cultural heritage of ancient people, as well as their plight at the hands of the British colonialists.
 He found much inspiration in the bright colors and diverse terrain of these exotic lands.
-The India series featured studies of mountain passes, native people, temples, cultural life, and awe-inspiring architecture - all realistically captured with painstaking attention to detail.
+The India series featured studies of mountain passes, native people, temples, cultural life, and awe-inspiring architecture – all realistically captured with painstaking attention to detail.

-English officers in India regarded Vereshchagin with amusement for his eccentric disposition and were complimentary of his obvious artistic talent, but they were wary of his military background and the precise nature of his renditions of mountains passes and buildings as they suspected that he was a Tsarist spy on military reconnaissance efforts.
-However, Vereshchagin's works were in fact, apolitical depictions of the exotic sights and sounds that he witnessed in the Indian subcontinent.
+English officers in India regarded Vereshchagin with amusement for his eccentric disposition and were complimentary of his obvious artistic talent, but they were wary of his military background and the precise nature of his renditions of mountain passes and buildings as they suspected that he was a Tsarist spy on military reconnaissance efforts.
+However, Vereshchagin’s works were in fact, apolitical depictions of the exotic sights and sounds that he witnessed in the Indian subcontinent.

-Pearl Mosque at Delhi
+Pearl Mosque in Delhi